 - Second enzyme of pathway (ATP-phosphoribosyltransferase) feedback inhibited by histidine

 Disorders of the Amino Acid Metabolism

 Due to a defect of the enzyme phenylalanine hydroxylase, the amino acid phenylalanine accumulates in the tissue.
 Instead, the body turns phenylalanine into the keto acid phenylpyruvate.
-This product is partly exuded – which explains the name phenylketonuria–, but partly metabolized further, building cytotoxic substrates.
-They cause damage, especially in the myelin sheaths of the CNS.
+This product is partly exuded – which explains the term phenylketonuria–but partly metabolized further, building cytotoxic substrates.
+They cause damage, especially in the myelin sheaths of the central nervous system (CNS).
+This impairs the normal development of the brain.
+It is mainly facilitated by excess quantities of phenylalanine compared to the concentration of other amino acids being transported across the blood-brain barrier, resulting in a deficit of required metabolites.
 The consequence of this disease is mental retardation.
-The newborn screening aims to identify affected persons, and give them a specific diet that is low phenylalanine and rich in tyrosine (tyrosine becoming the essential amino acid for the affected person).
+The newborn screening aims to identify affected persons and give them a specific diet that is low in phenylalanine and rich in tyrosine (tyrosine becoming the essential amino acid for the affected person).
 This way, damages can be prevented, or at least kept at bay.

 Another genetically linked disease of phenylalanine catabolism is alkaptonuria, caused by the defective enzyme known as homogentisate dioxygenase.
 It is less fatal than PKU.
 This condition has fewer symptoms, although large amounts of homogentisate are excreted through the urine, and laboratory tests confirm its presence when the urine sample turns black after oxidation.
 Alkaptonuria patients are also prone to develop a form of arthritis.